 Instead, go for a reel&rod combo that is suited for kids but still has some basic quality to it.
 You can actually find such gear for the same amount of money as said toy rods, if not for less!

 A solid and kid-friendly choice is the Lixada Fishing Rod Reel Combo.
 It consists of a telescopic pole of 1.3m-1.5m (4-5 feet), a light spinning reel, a bag case, and some basic tackle (hooks, fishing line, and lures).
 You can find it on Amazon: here

-If you are going for a whip (UK), it should have a length of 3-5m and come already equipped with a ready-made rig, consisting of 6 lb mainline, a float, some sinkers or split shots and a basic size 8-10 fishing hook.
+If you are going for a whip (UK), it should have a length of 3-5m and come already equipped with a ready-made rig, consisting of a 6 lb mainline, a float, some sinkers or split shots, and a basic size 8-10 fishing hook.

-My oldest daughter Temperance caught first fish on a whip called LEEDA Concept GT Telescopic Whip, which is a rather stiff and easy to hold rod of 3-4m.
+My oldest daughter Temperance caught her first fish on a whip called LEEDA Concept GT Telescopic Whip, which is a rather stiff and easy-to-hold rod of 3-4m.
 It is a quality whip for a very good price.

 You can find the LEEDA Concept GT Whip on Amazon (UK): here

 As mentioned above, life jackets are a cheap and safe life insurance for your kids!
 You should always bring them when taking your kids fishing, both on land or in a boat.

 Kids’ life jackets used to be very bulky and rather uncomfortable to wear.
 Nowadays, they have a much better design if you are buying the right size for your kids, they will not disturb them while walking, or even running around on the bank.

 It should basically be like wearing a normal jacket, that’s when you know you’ve bought the right kind of life jacket for your kid!